Nyasha-Taranhike/MyCv/README.md

 Here is a screenshot of what you should expect to see:
 ![HomePage](/images/Screenshots/MyCv-Homepage.png).

-#### Sections on Home page
+#### Sections on The Home page

-In the **Home page** (index.html).
+On the **Home page** (index.html).
 You will be able to navigate across each section.

 Note that the Contact section is static and does not record the information you put in:
 ![Contact](/images/Screenshots/Contact.png).

-In the skills section of this page, if you click on specific skill you will be able to view all it's properties.
+In the skills section of this page, if you click on a specific skill you will be able to view all its properties.

 Here is a screenshot of what you should expect to see:
 ![Skills](/images/Screenshots/Skills.png).